 It Comes Down To Russell Wilson

-Despite this impressive Steelers draft class, headed by Fautanu and Frasier, it comes down Russel Wilson as our QB and maybe Justin "I Can't See The" Fields, if he is thrown in there after Wilson train derails.
-I am not ruling out Wilson having a great year.
+Despite this impressive Steelers draft class, headed by Fautanu and Frasier, it comes down Russel Wilson as our QB and maybe Justin "I Can't See The" Fields, if he is thrown in there after the Wilson train derails.

 Success is possible.
 It might work out because Wilson seems well suited to how the Steelers are built: run and play defense.

 The Steelers new offensive coordinator, Arthur Smith, should have the Steelers well-positioned to utilize this squad's talents, new hostages included, that will feature the potent pigskin-toting duo of Najee Harris and Jaylen Warren.
-That might be enough to get over the playoff win hump, and Wilson could be the man for that job.
+That combo of talent might be enough to get over the playoff win hump, and Wilson could be the man for that job.

 I am reminded of the film Glengarry Glen Ross when they only gave the prize leads to the best sales person.
 This draft class constitutes the Glengarry leads and to Russell Wilson they are gold.
 However, the Glengarry Leads comes with great responsibility.